ReneeFranzwa/careers.edsurge.com/_posts/2014-01-22-editorial-assistant.md

 Experience with Photoshop/Illustrator and basic HTML/CSS is a must.
 Experience with video production and editing is a plus.

 This will be a part-time position for now.

-If you're interested, please send a resume, cover letter and a link to an online portfolio to: **tony@edsurge.com**.
+## Apply

+To apply, email **tony@edsurge.com** the following:

+* Your resume,
+* A cover letter that explains why you're the best person for the job, and
+* A link to your online portfolio (if available).

 <a href="mailto:tony@edsurge.com" class="button button-rounded button-primary button-large">Email tony@edsurge.com</a>